Tips for Building and Maintaining Outdoor Fireplaces & Fire Pits

 If you build your pit on pavement or patio stones, invest in some fire blocks.
 The heat of a fire will gradually harm the surface of your patio.
 To avoid this, line the bottom of your pit with protective fire blocks to prevent damage.

 How to Build a Fire Pit

 Once you’ve researched city codes and pruned away low-hanging branches, you’re ready to start building your fire pit.
-For complicated designs, you can hire a professional to build a custom fire pit, but with the right tools, you can make simple fire pits yourself in one afternoon.
+For complicated designs, contact a custom fire pit installer in Bowie, MD, but with the right tools, you can make simple fire pits yourself in one afternoon.
 Below are two of the most common methods of building a fire pit — above-ground and in-ground: